chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 ---

-## The Golden Rule: Garbage In, Garbage Out
+## 5. The Golden Rule: Data (Garbage In, Garbage Out)

 This might be the most important section in this entire guide.

 AI doesn't "know" anything.
 It doesn't have common sense.
-It doesn't have judgment. **It just repeats patterns it saw in the data.** If those patterns are flawed, the AI will be flawed—confidently and at scale.
+It doesn't have judgment. **It just repeats patterns it saw in the data.** If those patterns are flawed, the AI will be flawed confidently and at scale.

 ### The Risk: Bias Amplification

 Let's make this concrete.
-Say you're a company building an AI to screen job applications.
+Say you are a company building an AI to screen job applications.
 You train it on 10 years of hiring data.

 Sounds reasonable, right?
 Historical data on who got hired and who succeeded should teach the AI what to look for.

 **The problem:** If your company (consciously or unconsciously) hired mostly men for the past 10 years, the AI learns that "being male" is a predictor of getting hired.
-It's not malicious—it's just pattern matching.
+It's not malicious, it's just pattern matching.
 The pattern in your data is "successful candidates tend to be male," so the AI weights maleness positively.

 Now your AI is systematically disadvantaging female applicants, and it's doing it invisibly, at scale, with a veneer of "objectivity."